ezsystems/commerce-documentation/docs/guide/delegate_function.md

     }
     ```

-There are also two new templates to show the delegate forms and information
+There are also two new templates to show the delegate forms and information.

 ## Customer profile data

-The information if the user is delegate or not is stored in the customer profile data.
-For that the class that defines de customer profile data is changed.
+The information whether the user is a delegate or not is stored in the customer profile data.

 ??? note "EshopBundle/Model/CustomerProfileData/CustomerProfileData.php"